from __future__ import annotations

 ) -> BaseCorrection:

-"""Retrieves amd creates the appropriate correction object based on the systematic effect and MC production type.
+"""Retrieves and creates the appropriate correction object based on the systematic effect and MC production type.

 Args:

-MC_prod (str): The Monte Carlo production type identifier.
+MC_production (str, optional): The Monte Carlo production type identifier.
+Required for YAML-based corrections.

 Returns: